Learning to Compute Gr\"obner Bases

 \section{Introduction}

 Understanding the properties of polynomial systems and solving them have been a fundamental problem in computational algebra and algebraic geometry with vast applications in cryptography~\citep{Bard2009AlgebraicCryptanalysis,MQchallenge}, control theory~\citep{GBControl}, statistics~\citep{DiaconisSturmfels98,HibiGB14}, computer vision~\citep{GBComputerVision}, systems biology~\citep{laubenbacher2009computer}, and so forth.
 Special sets of polynomials called \gb bases~\citep{buchberger1965algorithm} play a key role to this end.
 In linear algebra, the Gaussian elimination simplifies or solves a system of linear equations by transforming its coefficient matrix into the reduced row echelon form.
 Similarly, a \gb basis can be regarded as a reduced form of a given polynomial system, and its computation is a generalization of the Gaussian elimination to general polynomial systems.
 However, computing a \gb basis is known for its notoriously bad computational cost in theory and practice.
-It is an NP-hard problem, and its worst-case time complexity is \textit{doubly} exponential in the number of variables~\citep{MM1982ComplexityGB, Dube90complexityGB}.
-Nevertheless, because of its importance, various computation algorithms have been proposed in computational algebra to obtain \gb bases in better runtime.
+It is an NP-hard problem with the doubly exponential worst-case time complexity in the number of variables~\citep{MM1982ComplexityGB, Dube90complexityGB}.
+Nevertheless, because of its importance, various algorithms have been proposed in computational algebra to obtain \gb bases in better runtime.
 Examples include Faug\`ere's F4/F5 algorithms~\citep{faugere1999f4,faugere2002f5} and M4GB~\citep{makarim2017m4gb}.